-Then there are cases where document deletions occur for less innocent reasons, even criminal activities.
-It can be important to find out that deletion attempts are being carried out, even if the attempts fail because the perpetrator lacks deletions rights in the database concerned.
-In applications like these, you definitely need the forensic capability that NotesTracker's tracking of deletions offers!
+Then there are cases where document deletions occur for less innocent reasons, perhaps amounting to criminal activities.
+It can be important to find out that deletion attempts are being carried out, even if those attempts fail because the perpetrator lacks deletions rights in the database concerned.
+In cases like these, you definitely need the forensic capability that NotesTracker's tracking of deletions offers.

-NotesTracker Version 5.0 introduced the ability to specify that a document deletion will trigger the sending of an e-mail alert, so that somebody is quickly made aware of the deletion and if necessary can react to it promptly.
+NotesTracker Version 5.0 introduced the ability to specify that a document deletion will trigger proactively the sending of an e-mail alert, so that somebody is quickly made aware of the deletion and if necessary can react to it promptly (rather than some time later when reviewing the NotesTracker usage log).